crossbario/autobahn-js/README.md

 </html>
 ```

-> You can use above via direct linking for *development purposes*, but please do not hotlink for production.
-It won't work anyway, since we restrictions on HTTP referer.
+> You can use above via direct linking for *development purposes*, but do not hotlink for production.
+This will not work, since we place restrictions on HTTP referers.

 The **old** **Autobahn**|JS for WAMPv1 is still available from here: